finbourne/lusid-sdk-python-preview/sdk/docs/PortfoliosApi.md

 effective_until = '2013-10-20T19:20:30+01:00' # datetime | The effective date until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata (optional)

     try:
-        # [EXPERIMENTAL] PatchPortfolioAccessMetadata: Patch Access Metadata rules for a Portfolio.
+        # [EARLY ACCESS] PatchPortfolioAccessMetadata: Patch Access Metadata rules for a Portfolio.
         api_response = api_instance.patch_portfolio_access_metadata(scope, code, access_metadata_operation, effective_at=effective_at, effective_until=effective_until)
         pprint(api_response)
     except ApiException as e: